 statement

-In 2018 Birnbaum received the Victoria & Albert Museum & Morley Gallery Ceramics prize for a figurative work called Anticipation.
-In 2020 the Victoria Museum Liverpool purchased Coronavirus 2020, for their Permanent Collection followed by Liverpool University, in 2021, who purchased Antibacterial Animals for theirs.
-Birnbaum’s work has featured in many exhibitions including the Venice Biennale, 2025; Cop26 in Glasgow in 2021 and later that year at the Glastonbury Festival.
-In 2023 the National Grid used images of her work in a ground-breaking report about the impact of climate change.
-Other notable exhibitions include the Gordon Pathology Museum, Guy’s Hospital London; the ARB Gallery Cambridge; the World Museum, Liverpool and ARTBOX Basel, Switzerland.
-She has also exhibited twice in Athens and once in Sao Paulo, Brazil.
-Resident ceramic artist at Liverpool Hope University in 2014, and in 2023 commenced another residency with Blackpool School of Arts.
-She exhibits regularly at festivals, exhibitions, and in social media.
+Birnbaum’s work has featured in many exhibitions including Shed Salty Tears which was exhibited during the Venice Biennale, 2025, at the ‘Art for the Planet’ exhibition.
+TERRA FIRMA Leaky Boat was shown at Cop26 in Glasgow in 2021 and later that year in the Glastonbury Festival Arts Science tent.
+In 2023 the National Grid used images of the work in a ground-breaking report about the impact of climate change.
+Notable exhibitions include the Gordon Pathology Museum, Guy’s Hospital London; the ARB Gallery Cambridge; the World Museum, Liverpool and ARTBOX Basel, Switzerland.
+She has also exhibited twice in Athens and once in Sao Paulo Brazil at the Natura exhibition.
+Birnbaum has exhibited twice in the Glastonbury Festival Art Science tent, and in Spitalfields, London.